-- Set server properties in your <TS_HOME>/bin/ts.jte file to suit your test environment.
-Be sure to set the following properties: - a.
-Set the webServerHost property to the name of the host on which your Web server is running that is configured with the CI.
-The default setting is localhost. - b.
-Set the webServerPort property to the port number of the host on which the Web server is running and configured with the CI.
-The default setting is 8001.

-- c.
-Set the wsgen.ant.classname property to the Vendor's implementation class that mimics the CI Ant task that in turn calls the wsgen Java-to-WSDL tool.
-The default setting is com.sun.tools.ws.ant.WsGen. - d.
-Set the wsimport.ant.classname property to the Vendor's implementation class that mimics the CI Ant task that in turn calls the wsimport WSDL-to-Java tool.
-The default setting is com.sun.tools.ws.ant.WsImport. - e.
-Set the porting.ts.url.class property to your porting implementation class that is used for obtaining URLs. - f.
-Set the database-related properties in the <TS_HOME>/bin/ts.jte file.
-Section C.3, "Database Properties in ts.jte," lists the names and descriptions for the database properties you need to set. - g.
-Add the following JVM option to the command.testExecuteAppClient property to enable the Security Manager in the application client container:
+.
+Set server properties in your '<TS\HOME>/bin/ts.jte' file to suit your test environment. + Be sure to set the following properties: ..
+Set the 'webServerHost' property to the name of the host on which your Web server is running that is configured with the CI. + The default setting is 'localhost'. ..
+Set the 'webServerPort' property to the port number of the host on which the Web server is running and configured with the CI. + The default setting is '8001'. ..
+Set the 'wsgen.ant.classname' property to the Vendor's implementation class that mimics the CI Ant task that in turn calls the 'wsgen' Java-to-WSDL tool. + The default setting is 'com.sun.tools.ws.ant.WsGen'.
+Set the 'wsimport.ant.classname' property to the Vendor's implementation class that mimics the CI Ant task that in turn calls the 'wsimport' WSDL-to-Java tool. + The default setting is 'com.sun.tools.ws.ant.WsImport'. ..
+Set the 'porting.ts.url.class' property to your porting implementation class that is used for obtaining URLs. ..
+Set the database-related properties in the '<TS\HOME>/bin/ts.jte' file. + link:database-config.html#GFKMW[Section C.3, "Database Properties in ts.jte,"] lists the names and descriptions for the database properties you need to set. ..
+Add the following JVM option to the 'command.testExecuteAppClient' property to enable the Security Manager in the application client container: +[source,oac\no\warn] \ \ \ \ -Djava.security.manager \ \ \ \ + Add this option to the list of other -D JVM options for this property. + These settings can vary, but must match whatever you used when setting up your Jakarta Platform, Enterprise Edition server. .
+Install the Jakarta Platform, Enterprise Edition VI and configure basic settings. + If you want to configure your Jakarta Platform, Enterprise Edition server ant config.vi + The Ant configuration targets you implement, if any, may vary.
+Whichever configuration method you choose, make sure that all configuration steps in this procedure are completed as shown.
+Enable the Security Manager and then stop and restart your application server so it is running with the Security Manager enabled. .
+Provide alternate endpoint and WSDL URLs, if necessary. + The '<TS_HOME>/bin' directory contains the following '.dat' files: 'jaxws-url-props.dat' 'jws-url-props.dat' 'webservices12-url-props.dat' + These files contain the webservice endpoint and WSDL URLs that the CTS tests use when running against the CI.
+In the porting package used by the TCK, the URLs are returned as is since this is the form that the CI expects.
+You may need an alternate form of these URLs to run the CTS tests in your environment.
+However, you MUST NOT modify the existing '.dat' files, but instead make any necessary changes in your own porting implementation class to transform the URLs appropriately for your environment.
+Install and configure a database for the server under test.
+Start your database.
+Initialize your database for TCK tests. ..
+If you choose to not implement the 'javaee vi.xml' targets, execute the following command to specify the appropriate DML file: + (Derby DB Example) + [source,oac_no_warn] ant -Dtarget.dml.file=tssgl.stmt \ -Ddml.file=javadb/javadb.dml.sql copy.dml.file '''

--Djava.security.manager

-Add this option to the list of other -D JVM options for this property.

-These settings can vary, but must match whatever you used when setting up your Jakarta Platform, Enterprise Edition server.

-2. Install the Jakarta Platform, Enterprise Edition VI and configure basic settings.

-If you want to configure your Jakarta Platform, Enterprise Edition server using Ant configuration target similar to the target for the Jakarta EE 9.1 CI, as described in Chapter 4, "Installation," you will need to modify the <TS_HOME>/bin/xml/javaee_vi.xml file to implement the defined Ant targets for your application server.
-Then run:
+''' using Ant configuration target similar to the target for the Jakarta EE 10 CI, as described in link:install.html#GBFTP[Chapter 4, "Installation,"] you will need to modify the '<TS_HOME>/bin/xml/javaee_vi.xml' file to implement the defined Ant targets for your application server.
+Then run: + [source,oac_no_warn]